Calgary Centennials: History

-A charter member of the Canadian Major Junior Hockey League in 1966, the franchise was known in its first season as the Calgary Buffaloes before becoming the Centennials (marking Canadian Centennial that year) in the renamed WCHL for the 1967–68 season.
+A charter member of the Canadian Major Junior Hockey League in 1966, the franchise was known in its first season as the Calgary Buffaloes before becoming the Centennials (marking the Canadian Centennial that year) in the renamed WCHL for the 1967–68 season.

 The franchise had a string of successful regular seasons in the early 1970s, winning three West division titles, however playoff success never followed.
 The Centennials only reached the WCHL finals once, falling in four straight to the Regina Pats in 1974.

 Following the 1976–77 season, the Centennials were sold and relocated to Billings, Montana and became the Billings Bighorns.
 Calgarians would not have to wait long for another team, as the Winnipeg Monarchs were sold and relocated to Calgary to become the Calgary Wranglers for the 1978–78 season.

 The Centennials franchise today is known as the Tri-City Americans, settling in Kennewick, Washington, after stops as the Billings Bighorns, Nanaimo Islanders, and New Westminster Bruins.